Health Information and Informatics Management Faculty

 Terri has volunteered for various assignments at the local and state levels.
 These include being President of the Inland Area Health Information Association (IAHIA) for two separate terms, serving as a member of the California Health Information Association’s (CHIA) Academics Committee, contributing to the CHIA Journal, and co-presenting for various IAHIA and CHIA educational sessions.

-Ryan Stephan, RHIA is an instructor in the department of Health Informatics and Information Management and also serves as the program director for the Coding Specialist certificate program.
+Ryan Stephan, MA, RHIA, CCS is an Assistant Professor in the department of Health Informatics and Information Management and also serves as the program director for the Coding Specialist certificate program.
 Ryan graduated from Loma Linda University in 2014 with his B.S. in Health Information Administration and has worked for the HIIM department since that time.
-He has continued his educational journey, as he is currently attending University of Redlands for his Master’s degree.
+In 2017, he completed his Master’s degree at the University of Redlands.
+He has continued his educational journey, as he is currently attending Cal Baptist University for his Doctorate degree.
 Ryan has also completed training to become certified in Epic’s EpicCare Inpatient Clinical Documentation application and is an AHIMA-certified trainer for ICD-10-CM and ICD-10-PCS.
 Ryan values his role in the department, as it has afforded him the opportunity to serve others, which remains a significant aspect of his personal mission.

 Braden Tabisula, MBA, RHIA, CHDA is an Assistant Professor at Loma Linda University in Loma Linda, California, and is currently Program Director of the Health Informatics, MS program.
 He completed his baccalaureate studies at Loma Linda University in Health Information Management, and his MBA from the University of Redlands in Redlands, California.
 Currently, Tabisula is enrolled as a PhD student at Claremont Graduate University in the Computer Information Systems and Technology program.
 After spending three years in operations, Tabisula began his career in academia in 2013.